 No histrionics, no ultimatums, no goodbye, not even a note; zip, zilch, nada, gone.
 She and the minivan had simply disappeared into thin air!

-In time, she rented her own house, bought her own car, and, as things with me steadily worsened as I floundered about trying to cope with the major paradigm shift of my new reality, both our son and foster-son eventually moved out to be with her instead.
+After a brief time, she rented her own house and bought her own car.
+As things with me steadily worsened while I floundered about trying to cope with the major paradigm shift of my new reality, both our son and foster-son eventually moved out to be with her instead.

-For awhile, we continued to operate our home-based business together, albeit in separate households.
+For awhile, we continued to operate our home-based graphic art and web design business together, albeit in separate households.
 Leading up to her departure, my side of our business operations had steadily been drying up and I was simply too lazy to do much to remedy the problem — she ended up carrying the entire financial load.

 By the providence of God, I was exactly where He wanted me!